USC 44, Washington State 17

 Nelson Agholor had a career-high 220 yards on eight receptions and also returned a punt 65 yards for a touchdown.
 JuJu Smith had three touchdown catches and Javorius “Buck” Allen rushed for 114 yards as USC (6-3, 5-2 Pac-12) won for the third time in four games while sending Washington State to its fourth straight loss.

-Halliday broke the fibula in his lower right leg about six minutes into the first quarter after throwing a pass and having USC’s Leonard Williams roll on to the leg.
-He was carted off the field and taken to the hospital to undergo surgery and was replaced by Luke Falk, who went 38-for-57 for 370 yards for the Cougars (2-7, 1-5).
+Halliday injured his lower right leg about six minutes into the first quarter after throwing a pass and having USC’s Leonard Williams roll on to the leg.
+He was carted off the field and taken to the hospital and was replaced by Luke Falk, who went 38-for-57 for 370 yards for the Cougars (2-7, 1-5).

 The Trojans scored the first 24 points, led by Agholor’s punt return and Kessler’s two TD throws to Smith.
 The Cougars got on the board on Falk’s 9-yard scoring pass to Robert Lewis with 1:33 left in the half and later pulled within 24-10 on a 27-yard field goal by Quentin Breshears with 6:10 left in the third quarter.